Early On® Michigan

 - Authorization to Release Early On Record

-- Early On Consultants and EOT&TA Specialist Assignments
+- Early On Consultant and EOT&TA Specialist Service Area Assignments (2-2021)

 - Essentials of Early On Training Memo (2-4-15)

 - Established Conditions List and Established Conditions List one-pager (updated 6/2/21)

 - Feeding and Swallowing Concerns Guidance Document 2015